apache/spark/docs/running-on-yarn.md

   <td><code>spark.yarn.am.extraJavaOptions</code></td>
   <td>(none)</td>
   <td>
-    A string of extra JVM options to pass to the Application Master in both yarn-client and yarn-cluster mode.
-    For instance, GC settings or other specific system properties.
-Note that it is different from spark.driver.extraJavaOptions, as the driver options are only passed to Application Master in yarn-cluster mode.
+    A string of extra JVM options to pass to the Application Master in yarn-client mode.
+For instance, specific system properties.
+Note that it is complementary to spark.driver.extraJavaOptions, which are only passed to the Application Master in yarn-cluster mode.
   </td>
 </tr>
 </table>